Chronic Pain

 • Are There Any Negative Side Effects?

-There are no known long-term side effects to ketamine therapies, and the short-term effects are well tolerated and usually dissipate within a day.
+There are no known long-term side effects to infusion therapies, and the short-term effects are well tolerated and usually dissipate within a day.

 Some insurance companies will pre-qualify you for treatments.
 Please check with us to see if you qualify.
 If paying cash, ask for our special pricing.